-Constructed entirely out of more than a ton of solid stacked limestone blocks, Earth Measure will beckon the visitor to explore notions of science, geometry, sound, and architecture while deepening one’s connection with nature.
+Constructed entirely out of more than a ton of solid stacked limestone blocks, Earth Measure beckons the visitor to explore notions of science, geometry, sound, and architecture while deepening one’s connection with nature.

-When Weir was commissioned three years ago to create a sculpture, he looked beyond designing a traditional sculptural tribute.
-By researching Bingham and conducting interviews, Weir dug deep in to the principles that were important to both Barry Bingham Jr. and to Bernheim Arboretum and Research Forest.
+Weir was commissioned to create a sculpture, and he looked beyond designing a traditional sculptural tribute.
+By researching Bingham and conducting interviews, Weir dug deep into the principles that were important to both Barry Bingham Jr. and Bernheim Arboretum and Research Forest.

-Bingham appreciated nature, the environment and was passionate about its preservation.
+Bingham appreciated nature, the environment, and was passionate about its preservation.
 He believed that there was nothing more important than public service.
-He had a strong commitment to supporting the education, research and protecting the land that constitutes Bernheim Arboretum and Research Forest.
-He also believed that photography and art were important means of capturing and appreciating nature as we know it.
+Bingham also had a strong commitment to supporting the education and research, and protecting the land, that constitutes Bernheim Arboretum and Research Forest.
+He believed that photography and art were important means of capturing and appreciating nature as we know it.

-Earth Measure also fulfills Isaac Wolfe Bernheim’s deepest intention for the gift he gave the people of Kentucky, when he established the arboretum and research forest.
-It creates an inspirational and uniquely contemplative space, or stage, as it were, for people to connect deeply with nature.
+Earth Measure fulfills Isaac Wolfe Bernheim’s deepest intention for the gift he gave the people of Kentucky when he established the arboretum and research forest.
+It creates an inspirational and uniquely contemplative space, or stage, for people to connect deeply with nature.